-The route traffic to Vallisaari is operated by JT-Line Ltd. The scheduled traffic to Vallisaari runs from Lyypekinlaituri, a pier on the Market Square located by the Old Market Hall, and another route from Hakaniemi shore.
+The route traffic to Vallisaari is operated by JT-Line Ltd. In summer 2021, the scheduled traffic to Vallisaari runs from Lyypekinlaituri, a pier on the Market Square located by the Old Market Hall, and another route from Hakaniemi shore.
 There will also be a circular route running between the islands of Vallisaari, Lonna, and Suomenlinna.

 The ferries arrive at the Luotsipiha pier and depart from the Torpedonlahti pier.
 Ferry tickets can be purchased at the pavilion ticketing point on the Market Square and on the internet.
 The timetables for the scheduled traffic will be announced in early April.